JakePeters94/JakePeters/README.md

 - 👋 Hi, I’m Jake Peters
 - 👀 I’m interested in Software Developent and Programming
 - 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m not looking to collaborate currently but will once I'm knowledgable enough
+- 💞️ I’m not looking to collaborate currently
 - 📫 You can reach me at jakep9436@gmail.com

 <!---